seqan/seqan/manual/source/Tutorial/MiniBowtie.rst

    Hint
      Make a copy of the iterator before following the path of the substituted character.
-     Doing so saves time and keeps the code simple because you do not need to use :dox:`TopDownHistoryIterator#goUp goUp`.
+     Doing so saves time and keeps the code simple because you do not need to use :dox:`TopDownHistoryIterator#goUp`.

    Hint
      .. container:: foldable

-       :dox:`TopDownIterator#goDown goDown` returns a boolean indicating if a path exists or not.
+       :dox:`TopDownIterator#goDown` returns a boolean indicating if a path exists or not.
        In addition, you do not need to go through the steps of the pseudo code if the second pattern half was not found!

    Hint
      .. container:: foldable

-       :dox:`OrderedAlphabetConcept#MinValue MinValue` returns the lowest value of an alphabet, while :dox:`FiniteOrderedAlphabetConcept#ValueSize ValueSize` returns the number of different values of a data type.
+       :dox:`OrderedAlphabetConcept#MinValue` returns the lowest value of an alphabet, while :dox:`FiniteOrderedAlphabetConcept#ValueSize` returns the number of different values of a data type.

    Solution
      .. container:: foldable